 The VCF Admin exam is 60 minutes long, and you’ll have around 70 questions.
 It’s important to manage your time carefully.
 Here are a few tips:

+Don’t dwell too long on any one question.
 If you’re stuck, mark it and come back to it later.
 Focus on answering the questions you’re sure about first.

+Understand the question format.
 Many questions require you to identify the best solution for a given scenario.
 Focus on understanding the broader context of each question before jumping to the answer.

+Use the exam to validate your knowledge.
 It’s okay to not know every single detail.
 Trust in your preparation and don’t second-guess yourself too much.

 6. Conclusion